Paeonia (kingdom)

-The exact original boundaries of Paeonia, like the early history of its inhabitants, are obscure, but it is known that it roughly corresponds to most of present-day North Macedonia and north-central parts of Greek Macedonia (i.e. probably the Greek municipalities of Paionia [excluding the village of Evropos], Almopia, Sintiki, Irakleia, and Serres), and a small part of south-western Bulgaria.
+The exact original boundaries of Paeonia, like the early history of its inhabitants, are obscure, but it is known that it roughly corresponds to most of present-day North Macedonia and north-central parts of Greek Macedonia before the expansion of Macedon (i.e. probably the Greek municipalities of Paionia (excluding the village of Evropos), Almopia, Sintiki, Irakleia, and Serres), and a small part of south-western Bulgaria.
 Ancient authors placed it south of Dardania (an area corresponding to modern-day Kosovo and northern North Macedonia), west of the Thracian mountains, and east of the southernmost Illyrians.
 It was separated from Dardania by the mountains through which the Vardar river passes from the field of Scupi (modern Skopje) to the valley of Bylazora (near modern Sveti Nikole).

-In the Iliad, the Paeonians are said to have been allies of the Trojans.
-During the Persian invasion of Greece the conquered Paeonians as far as the Lake Prasias, including the Paeoplae and Siropaiones, were deported from Paeonia to Asia.
+In the Iliad, the Paeonians are portrayed as allies of the Trojans.
+During the Persian invasion of Greece, the conquered Paeonians from as far as the Lake Prasias, including the Paeoplae and Siropaiones, were deported from Paeonia to Asia.

-In 355–354 BC, Philip II of Macedon took advantage of the death of King Agis of Paeonia and campaigned against them in order to conquer them.
-So the southern part of ancient Paeonia was annexed by the ancient kingdom of Macedon and was named "Macedonian Paeonia"; this section included the cities Astraion (later Stromnitsa), Stenae (near modern Demir Kapija), Antigoneia (near modern Negotino), etc.
+In 355–354 BC, Philip II of Macedon took advantage of the death of King Agis of Paeonia, and campaigned against its northern neighbor in order to conquer it.
+Down to 227 BC, at least seven Paeonian kings reigned, and during that period, Paeonia remained a distinct entity, either subject to Macedonia or independent.
+In 227 BC, Antigonus Doson conquered the southern part of Paeonia (becoming 'Macedonian Paeonia') and founded the city of Antigoneia (near modern Negotino), and ten years after Philip V of Macedon conquered the rest by capturing Bylazora; after this Perseis and Astraion were founded.
+The citizens of Paeonian cities were not Macedonians but Paeonians.
+Only after the Roman conquest in 168 BC, Paeonia was integrated into Macedonia.
+Pelagonia was used as a name for the westernmost part of Paeonia, while the north-westernmost part of Pelagonia was referred to as Derriopos.